openedx/edx-enterprise/integrated_channels/canvas/dev_docs/README.md

 Setup a postman environment and setup these vars

 * canvas_url: usually just http://localhost:3000
+* client_id : for oauth requests only
+* client_secret: for oauth requests only
-* access_token: once you have it (it will be plugged into requests as a bearer token)
+* access_token: once you have it (it will be plugged into requests as a bearer token). only used for post/put requests like create course

 Most endpoints are wired up to use these vars, but if not, fix them!